The Excel OFFSET function is one of Excel’s best kept secrets. Probably because it’s quite tricky to explain, and can be

 ii) COUNT($B$79:OFFSET($B$86,-1,0,1,1)) is telling Excel how many rows in my range iii) ,4)) is telling Excel how many columns in my range.
 I could have used another COUNT OFFSET combination like I did above to calculate the number of columns in my range, but since I’m confident I’ll only ever have 4 regions (East, North, South and West) I’m happy to leave this hard coded at 4 columns.

 iv) –F86 is simply making sure the total of my Control is equal to the total of the table in cell F86.
 It’s quicker and easier to check Controls equal 0 than comparing two numbers visually to make sure they match.

-Like many Excel formulas, on its own OFFSET isn’t much use, but team it up with other formulas and it’s a winner.
+Like many Excel functions, on its own OFFSET isn’t much use, but team it up with other functions and it’s a winner.